JH-Jitu/final-lab-1/README.md

 - Integrated the backend with frontend pages for user interaction.
 - Developed pages for listing all students, viewing student details, updating student information, and confirming deletion.

-**5. Documentation:**

-- Updated the `README.md` file on GitHub with information about the project, entity details, and usage instructions.

 **Conclusion:**
 The implementation of the Student Management System has been successfully completed.
 The system provides essential CRUD operations with proper validation using Hibernate Validator.
-The codebase is well-documented, and the README.md file on GitHub contains comprehensive information for users and developers.

 This lab task demonstrates proficiency in Java, Spring, Hibernate, and frontend integration, showcasing the ability to create a functional and validated Student Management System.